Norman0406/OpenSkeletonFitting/README.md

 ## OpenSFApp

-is a simple application which does not provide any visual output but runs the algorithms.
+is a simple application which does not provide any visual output but only runs the algorithms.

 ## OpenSFVis

-visualizes the tracking result in either 2d or 3d representation using OpenGL.
+visualizes the tracking results in either a 2d or 3d visualization.

 # Build instructions

-The library has been successfully tested to build on Microsoft Windows and MacOS X. For sake of simplicity, all required externals except boost are included in "Externals\".
+The library has been successfully tested on Microsoft Windows 7, 8 and on MacOS X. For sake of simplicity, all required externals except boost are included in "Externals\".

 ## On Windows: